 Professional Engineer (PE), New York and New Jersey

 Mr. Altman has also been involved with the development of ITS transit applications around the country for customers including NYSDOT, WMATA, and RTA (Chicago).
 A key focus of his work involves facilitating the coordination of transit related data between stakeholders.
-Since 2011, Mr. Altman has managed the quality assurance/quality control of electronic transit schedules that are provided to the 511NY system, where he is responsible for maintaining over 15 data feeds.
-He is currently leading the development of a real time transit data feed specification for TRANSCOM, which has the goal of creating a unified source of real-time transit information for the major public transit agencies in the New York City Metropolitan Area
+Since 2011, Mr. Altman has been involved with maintaining transit schedule data for NYSDOT's 511NY Transit Trip Planner.
+Presently, he leads the technical efforts of building a statewide transit data repository to feed this trip planner, which when completed will include 120 transit operators.
+Mr. Altman is also currently leading the specification development and testing of a real time transit data feed for TRANSCOM, which has the goal of creating a unified source of real-time transit information for the major public transit agencies in the New York/New Jersey/Connecticut region.
+Mr. Altman has delivered several training workshops and webinars on the topics of GTFS and GTFS-realtime data.

 B.S., Civil Engineering, Rensselaer Polytechnic Institute